jijihohococo/ichi-orm/README.md

 ```
 <b>You can't use "addSelect" function in subqueries</b>

-<i>"addOnlySelect" function is selecting only data from that function</i>
+<b>"addOnlySelect" function is selecting only data from that function</b>
 ```php
 Blog::addOnlySelect(['autor_name' => function($query){
 	return $query->from(['App\Models\Author'])